swo/16s-book/manuscript/sec04.md

 some database, which has hopefully been pre-screened for chimeras, then you don't need to worry about them yourself.

-[^embarr] I didn't make that up; it's a real computer science term.
+[^embarr]: I didn't make that up; it's a real computer science term.

 The major weakness of reference-based methods can be dastardly and insidious: if a sequence in your dataset doesn't match a sequence in the database, what do you do?
 Frighteningly, many methods just throw it out without telling you.
 If you work in the human gut microbiome, this might not bother you, since the gut is the best-studied ecosystem and databases like Greengenes have heaps of gut data baked into them.
 If you work in environmental microbiology or even in mice, however, many of your sequences might not hit Greengenes.

 Reference-based methods also suffer a converse problem: what if your sequence is an equally good match to more than one database entry?
 This can happen in amplicon sequencing: the Greengenes OTUs are the entire 16S gene, but you only have a little chunk of it.
-The Greengenes OTUs are (say) 97% similar (i.e., 3% dissimilar) across the *entire gene*, but they might be identical over the stretch that aligns to your little chunk.
+The Greengenes OTUs are, say, 97% similar (i.e., 3% dissimilar) across the *entire gene*, but they might be identical over the stretch that aligns to your little chunk.
 [USEARCH](http://www.drive5.com/usearch/), a popular algorithm[^usearch] for matching